Iowa Divorce Steps

 Mediation

 The divorcing parties are inspired to undergo mediation.
 This may happen at any moment during the divorce proceeding.
+A mediation process is handled by a trained mediator.
+It includes several sessions of both parties with the mediator for finding new solutions for their problems.
+The frequency of such sessions depend on the requirement and condition of a couple.
 However, the judge possesses the power to waive such a requirement.

 Divorce Papers